RahulKodate/RahulKodate/README.md

 ---

 ## 🚀 About Me
-I'm a **Strategic and Results-Driven Technical Program Manager** with over six years of experience in software engineering, project management, and cross-functional team leadership.
+I'm a **Strategic and Results-Driven Technical Program Manager** with over five years of experience in software engineering, project management, and cross-functional team leadership.
 I excel in utilizing Agile, Scrum, and Kanban methodologies to streamline processes and boost productivity.
 With strong technical acumen, I'm proficient in Java, Python, C++, cloud platforms, and various project management tools.

 ---